-This one-stop program assists women in transition by providing assertiveness training, guided career exploration, job-related skills identification, resume writing, interviewing techniques, job-hunting strategies, educational counseling, assistance in applying for schoolrelated financial aid, a support group with other women and job placement guidance.
+This one-stop program assists women in transition by providing assertiveness training, guided career exploration, job-related skills identification, resume writing, interviewing techniques, jobhunting strategies, educational counseling, assistance in applying for school-related financial aid, a support group with other women and job placement guidance.
 Keyboarding and computer orientation classes are offered, and a clothing boutique is available for participants.
-Phase II of the CHIPS program includes the Microsoft Word 97/ Windows (OIS 165) class.
+Phase II of the CHIPS program includes the Microsoft Word for Windows (OIS 165) class.